 About the Center for East Asia Policy Studies

 Established in 1998 as the Center for Northeast Asian Policy Studies, CEAP is part of the Brookings Institution’s Foreign Policy program and is a center for research, analysis, and exchange on the compelling policy challenges facing East Asia and U.S.-Asia relations.
 CEAP implements program activities in two program tracks: an active series of events on political, economic, and security issues and scholarly research and publication.
-Drawing on the Brookings Institution’s long-standing ties to the region, CEAP is a leading venue for transpacific policy dialogue, research, and publication devoted to East Asia.
-The Center is co-directed by Dr. Richard Bush, a senior fellow in Brookings’s Foreign Policy program, and the Chen-Fu and Cecilia Yen Koo Chair in Taiwan Studies, and Mireya Solís, senior fellow and the Philip Knight Chair in Japan Studies.
+Drawing on the Brookings Institution’s long-standing ties to the region, CEAP is a leading venue for trans-Pacific policy dialogue, research, and publication devoted to East Asia.
+The center is directed by Mireya Solís, senior fellow and the Philip Knight Chair in Japan Studies.
 More information on CEAP is available at http://www.brookings.edu/about/centers/east-asia-policy-studies.

 The Center for East Asia Policy Studies (CEAP) at the Brookings Institution is accepting applications for a Visiting Fellow from Taiwan.

-During the 2018 program year, CEAP will give preference to applications that include research proposals focused on the issue of Taiwan’s sovereignty in cross-Strait relations (what are the elements of sovereignty, which are critical, which are not, etc.).
-Applications for the 2018 program year must be submitted to the Brookings website by July 6, 2018.
-Applicants will be notified of the results in July 2018.
+During the 2020 program year, CEAP will give preference to applications that include research proposals focused on the results of the January 2020 Taiwan presidential election and analysis of electoral politics.
+Applications for the 2020 program year must be submitted by November 18, 2019.
+Applicants will be notified of the results in early December 2019.

 During the fellowship, the Visiting Fellow will conduct self-directed individual research and collaborative activities, interact with other scholars and professionals around the community, and take part in the wide array of policy seminars and discussions available at Brookings and other organizations.
 The Brookings Institution’s location and convening power give the Visiting Fellow the opportunity to hear views from and interact with scholars and experts, opinion leaders, journalists, and others.

-Applications for the 2018 program must be submitted to the Brookings website by July 6, 2018.
-Applicants will be notified of the results in July 2018.
+Applications for the 2020 program must be submitted by November 18, 2019.
+Applicants will be notified of the results in early December 2019.

 3. Detailed written responses to the following questions:

-5. Letters of reference from three supervisors or professional colleagues.
-Letters can be sent directly to Brookings by the authors or can be included in the application package.
+4. Letters of reference from three supervisors or professional colleagues.
+Letters can be sent directly to Brookings by the authors via email to email@example.com can be included in the application package.

 Questions should be forwarded via email to firstname.lastname@example.org.